 Why Scotland Voted in Favor of Staying

-As per the numbers it was found that 62% of the voters in Scotland chose to remain within EU.
+As per the numbers, it was found that 62% of the voters in Scotland chose to remain within the EU.
 The reasons for their decision are given below.

-c) Scotland has been able in attracting foreign investments as a result of which there has been employment creation, contribution to growth etc (in 2013, 40% of the companies in Scotland were foreign owned which employed more than 3 lakh workers)
+c) Scotland has been attracting foreign investments as a result of which there has been employment creation, contribution to growth, etc (in 2013, 40% of the companies in Scotland were foreign-owned which employed more than 3 lakh workers)

 d) When the EU negotiates a deal with other countries (has trade deals with more than 50 countries), it is automatically applicable to Scotland but with BREXIT, Scotland may be forced to sign all the deals again with the trade partners (the advantages may be lost)

-e) As a member of EU, it will get access to various development funds (Regional Social Funding, Rural Development Programme etc)
+e) As a member of the EU, it will get access to various development funds (Regional Social Funding, Rural Development Programme, etc)

 f) With BREXIT, the citizens of Scotland may lose the freedom of movement i.e. to move freely in Europe

-g) In a nutshell Scotland is much safer than remaining within rather than moving out of EU. (on moving out it will face security/terrorist threats, climate change, trade barriers etc all alone)
+g) In a nutshell, Scotland is much safer than remaining within rather than moving out of the EU. (on moving out it will face security/terrorist threats, climate change, trade barriers, etc all alone)

 Global Impact of BREXIT

-a) The globalization has increased correlation between the countries.
-If there is a disturbance in one country then there will be impact on other countries
+a) Globalization has increased the correlation between countries.
+If there is a disturbance in one country then there will be an impact on other countries

 b) The BREXIT would affect the global growth